lucianofullstack/articles/_posts/2023-04-09-star-rating-using-css.md

 tags: snippets html css rating
 ---

-# Create a Rating System using only CSS
+# Create a rating system using minimum HTML markup.

 ## The goal

-Create a rating system using minimum HTML markup.

 In orther to specify a rating we will use the <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes">data attribute</a> and assign a value from 1 to 5.